6110-sp24/6110-sp24.github.io/_pages/project-overview.md

 Documentation should included in your source archive in the `doc` folder.

-You will also submit one design document/report written for each of the phases 2-5.
+You will also submit one design document/report written for each of the phases.
 Documentation should be clear, concise and readable.
 Acceptable formats include PDFs and plain text files.

 Your documentation must include the following parts, which could be described as Design, Extras, Difficulties, and Contribution.
 Not every question or point of each part need to be addressed, just enough information to describe each portion effectively: